GameFly20003/TicTacToe/README.md

 # TicTacToe
-I have created this game only using C Language &amp; it's default libraries.
+I have created this game only using C Language &amp; it's standard libraries.